Edddush/100-days-of-code/log.md

 > [!NOTE]
 > Written in Python
 ### Accomplishments
-- Solved the Kids With the Greatest Number of Candies Leetcode #1431
+- Solved the Kids With the Greatest Number of Candies LeetCode #1431
 - I immediately knew what to do, I beat 72% of submission with my very first solution
 ### Challenges
 - I couldn't figure out at first why my list was not making a shallow copy.
 It turns out that if you just assign the list like sorted_candies = candies, it makes a deep copy.